jsarenik/price.bublina.eu.org/README.md

 ```

 The `node1`, `node2` and `node3` nodes are actually not Cloudflare,
-they are my, slightly distributed nodes running IPFS.
-In `.ssh/config`
+they are my, slightly distributed nodes running IPFS daemon.
-they are set to real hostnames, but I find it very usable to just
+In `.ssh/config` they are set to real hostnames and it is easy to just
 increment the counter.
-It can be also used by anyone, you just make
+Anyone can set their own hosts running IPFS
-an SSH config file record for your hosts running IPFS to match.
+daemon in SSH config file to match.
+Then set `uptade-ipfs.conf`
+accordingly (if the number of your nodes vary).